- top tips

 Probably the most relaxed state when it comes to all this, in SA the only time, by-and-large, a vehicle will need a roadworthy inspection is if a vehicle has been modified, written-off or defected.

-There are other times when a certificate may be required (and you can check them here).
+There are other times when a certificate may be required

 If your car is issued with a defect notice, however, you will be advised at the time how long you have to fix it before you can drive it on the road, other than to get it repaired or driving it to be inspected.

 You don’t need a RWC in Tasmania unless you cop a defect notice.